 The National Human Rights Commission, established in 2008, is not independent from the regime.
-It is chaired by the former deputy inspector general of Police and Customs and its members are appointed by royal decree.
+It is chaired by the former director-general of Customs at the Royal Omani Police and its members are appointed by royal decree.

 Since the beginning of the "Omani Spring" in 2011, a number of extremely serious violations of civil rights have been reported, amounting to a critical deterioration of the human rights situation.
 Prisons are not accessible to independent monitors.
-There have been numerous testimonies of torture and other inhumane forms of treatment or punishment (beatings by police, death threats, forced confessions, solitary confinement and incommunicado detention, virginity testing for female detainees, etc.) perpetrated by security forces on protesters and detainees.
-The detainees were all peacefully exercising their right to freedom of expression and assembly.
+There have been numerous testimonies of torture and other inhumane forms of treatment or punishment (beatings by police, death threats, forced confessions, solitary confinement and incommunicado detention, virginity testing for female detainees, et cetera) perpetrated by security forces on protesters and detainees.
 Although authorities must obtain court orders to hold suspects in pre-trial detention, they do not regularly follow these procedures.
 The penal code was amended in October 2011 to allow the arrest and detention of individuals by public prosecutors without an arrest warrant for up to thirty days without charge "for crimes related to national security or mentioned in the antiterrorism law."